Master of International Affairs (MIA)

 The MIA degree program requires two years (four semesters) of full time study and completion of 48 credit hours.
-Students must take six core courses (18 credit hours) as well as three courses (9 credit hours) in each of two concentrations.
+Students must take five core courses (15 credit hours) as well as three courses (9 credit hours) in each of two concentrations.
 During the summer between their first and second years, students must complete an internship or a language immersion experience.
 In their final semester, students will work on a capstone project alongside a faculty member and a group of peers.

-Students are required to take the following five core courses (15 credit hours), which will help them acquire foundational knowledge and critical skills for international public service:
+All students are required to take the following four core courses (12 credit hours), which will help them acquire foundational knowledge and critical skills for international public service: